abeldebeer/chefling-di-java/README.md

+### _Note: the documentation for Chefling is currently outdated!_

+_Chefling version 3 is stable and ready to be used (see "Download"), but the documentation is in the process of being updated._

 # Chefling DI for Java

 Chefling is a very simple dependency injection container written in pure Java.
 It does not rely on